tednaleid/blog/docs/_posts/2021-05-02-kafka-topic-partitioning-replication.markdown

 ### Topic Partitions

-A topic is split into one or more partitions, with each partition having approximately the same fraction of records on it.
-Partitions are zero-based, so there will always be a partition `0`.
+A topic is split into one or more zero-based partitions, with each partition having approximately the same fraction of records on it.

 It is the Kafka producer's job to create new records and decide which partition a record should go to.
 It uses a [partitioning strategy](https://kafka.apache.org/documentation/#producerconfigs_partitioner.class)